yhafid1/smart-move/README.md

 ## Note on the data in this repo

-The listing data here is sample data for demonstration, not the live inventory shown on the site above.
-Same structure and interfaces as production, different content.
+The listing data here is sample data for demonstration, not the live inventory shown on the site above

 ## Deployment